-Please visit early with our Teaching Majors Advisor to help you make the most of your teaching preparation here.
+Please visit early with our Education Advisor to help you make the most of your teaching preparation here.

-Pre-major: Physics Teaching and Teaching Physical Science have a "pre-major" which require you to complete certain things before advancing to the official majors.
+Pre-major: Physics Education and Physical Science Education have a "pre-major" which require you to complete certain things before advancing to the official majors.
 The steps are:

 - Finish Physical Science 276